LeoMogiano/convertidor-num/README.md

-# Numeric Converter Calculator Web Application
+# Numeric Converter Calculator Web Application with Design Patterns

 This is a web application that converts decimal numbers to binary, octal and hexadecimal numbers.
+It was made with design patterns which are template method, proxy control-access, strategy.

 ## Features